nick-ryall/ampersand-select-view/README.md

 ### reset `selectView.reset()`

 Set value to back original value.
 If you passed a `value` when creating the view it will reset to that.
-Otherwise it will reset to the value of first option or the `unseletedText` option if specified.
+Otherwise it will set to `undefined` if `unseletedText` is specified or falls back to the value of the first passed in `option`.

 ### clear `selectView.clear()`

-Sets value to `undefined` if there is an 'unselectedText' option specified.
-Otherwise it will be set to the value of first option.
+Sets value to `undefined` if 'unselectedText' is specified or falls back to the value of the first passed in `option`.

 ## browser support